EMSTrack/Algorithms/README.md

 `pip install -r requirements.txt`

-In Ubuntu, Python 3.6 seems to be missing "tkinter".
+In Ubuntu, "tkinter" seems to be missing for Python3.6.
 To install,

 `sudo apt-get install python3.6-tk`